2023 Panamanian protests: Conflict of interest

-Incumbent vice president and 2024 presidential candidate José Gabriel Carrizo was also reported of infringing conflict of interest regulations as he served as lawyer for Petaquilla Gold, the early owner of Cobre Panamá, of which his mother Lydia Jaén de Carrizo served as executive.
+Incumbent vice president and 2024 presidential candidate José Gabriel Carrizo was also reported of infringing conflict of interest regulations as he served as lawyer for Petaquilla Minerals and later Petaquilla Gold.
+Petaquilla Minerals was the early owner of Cobre Panamá, of which his mother Lydia Jaén de Carrizo served as executive.
 The political campaign for 2024 of his party the PRD, is also reported to have received undisclosed political donations from another mining company, Orla Mining which also seeks to operate another mine in Panama at Cerro Quema, and several members of his personal network which were also associated with the political campaign were also reported to have ties with the Petaquilla mine which would later be operated by First Quantum.
 The Tribunal Electoral has no means to audit and thus publish political donations.
 The network included Bagatrac, a controversial company run by high-ranking members of the government at the time.
 Additionally company ownership information in Panama is restricted information (confidential information) only available to company owners and certain lawyers.

 Another 2024 presidential candidate, Rómulo Roux, who served as minister of Foreign Affairs during the presidency of Ricardo Martinelli and the current president of Democratic Change, is also heavily involved with First Quantum Minerals as a member of the law firm Morgan & Morgan; Roux has been a vocal supporter of the mining contract, and criticized politicians who opposed it saying that "They should stop talking crap" during a YouTube podcast with OliMezaTV.